-- 1.8 The area where we can set emissions targets is in relation to Scope 2, the purchase of electricity and heating for our offices.
-We know that one of our three offices uses renewable energy.
+- to use 2023/24 (i.e. next years' data) as a new baseline position, to represent a more accurate baseline for our emissions post-pandemic - to include emissions reductions targets in next year's plan, consistent with our ambition to being a net zero company by 2030, and in a way that reflects our wider business objectives and priorities, including our commitments to meeting client needs, the wellbeing of our staff, and providing a positive and progressive approach to flexible and hybrid working. - 1.12 The area where we can set emissions targets is in relation to Scope 2, the purchase of electricity and heating for our offices.
+One of our three offices (Manchester) uses renewable energy, and we have recently agreed a new year lease on this office.
 We intend to ensure that all of our offices use renewable energy by 2030, with the result that our Scope 1 and 2 emissions are zero.
 As an interim target, we have set a target1 to reduce Scope 2 emissions by around 50% from the baseline level by 2027.
 This means that one further office will use renewable energy by 2027 (and that any additional offices also use renewable energy).
-This will be achieved through influence of our landlords and/or in the role of energy sources in future office move/lease decisions alongside other factors such as specific location, price, market availability etc. - 1.9 If achieved, this change to Scope 2 emissions will reduce our baseline position by around 12% by 2027 and by 23% by 2030.
+This will be achieved through seeking to influence our landlords and/or in the role of energy sources in future office move/lease decisions alongside other factors such as specific location, price, market availability etc. - 1.13 If achieved, this change to Scope 2 emissions will reduce our baseline position by around 12% by 2027 and by 23% by 2030.

-$^{^{\}rm 1}$ Carbon footprint assessment and reduction plan, 2020/21
+1 Carbon footprint assessment and reduction plan, 2020/21